litestar-org/litestar/docs/usage/events.rst

     async def notify_customer_support(reason: str, **kwargs) -> None: await client.post("some-url", reason)

 Creating Event Emitters
 -----------------------

-An "event emitter" is a class that inherits from :class:`BaseEventEmitterBackend <litestar.events.BaseEventEmitterBackend>`, which itself inherits from :obj:`contextlib.AbstractAsyncContextManager`.
+An "event emitter" is a class that inherits from :class:`~litestar.events.BaseEventEmitterBackend`, which itself inherits from :obj:`~contextlib.AbstractAsyncContextManager`.

-- :meth:`emit <litestar.events.BaseEventEmitterBackend.emit>`: This is the method that performs the actual emitting logic.
+- :meth:`~litestar.events.BaseEventEmitterBackend.emit`: This is the method that performs the actual emitting logic.

-Additionally, the abstract ``__aenter__`` and ``__aexit__`` methods from :obj:`contextlib.AbstractAsyncContextManager` must be implemented, allowing the emitter to be used as an async context manager.
+Additionally, the abstract :meth:`~object.__aenter__` and :meth:`~object.__aexit__` methods from :class:`~contextlib.AbstractAsyncContextManager` must be implemented, allowing the emitter to be used as an :term:`asynchronous context manager`

-By default Litestar uses the :class:`SimpleEventEmitter <litestar.events.SimpleEventEmitter>`, which offers an in-memory async queue.
+By default Litestar uses the :class:`~litestar.events.SimpleEventEmitter`, which offers an in-memory async queue.

 This solution works well if the system does not need to rely on complex behaviour, such as a retry mechanism, persistence, or scheduling/cron.
-For these more complex use cases, users should implement their own backend using either a DB/Key store that supports events (Redis, Postgres, etc.), or a message broker, job queue, or task queue technology.
+For these more complex use cases, users should implement their own backend using either a database or or key store that supports events (Redis, Postgres, etc.), or a message broker, job queue, or similar task queue technology.